Thesis Proposal, Advisor, and Committee

 A Note about Seeking Letters of Recommendation

 The MFA exam is taken during the penultimate semester of your coursework.
-If you plan to graduate in May, you’ll take the exam in the preceding October (3rd weekend); if you plan to graduate in December, you’ll take the exam in the preceding March (3rd weekend).
+If you plan to graduate in May, you'll take the exam in the preceding October (3rd weekend); if you plan to graduate in December, you'll take the exam in the preceding March (3rd weekend).
 Typically, students pick up the exam on a Friday afternoon and have the entire weekend to complete it.
-The exam consists of three published selections in the student’s primary genre and a writing prompt.
-The student will choose one of the selections as the basis of their response.
-The responses require skills in close reading and knowledge of practical criticism and aesthetics.
-Sample exams (complete with answers) in all three genres are available for review in the CRW office.
-The second part of the exam is a more philosophical response based on the student’s writing aesthetic.
+The exam consists of three published reading selections in the student's primary genre and a writing prompt.
+The student will choose one of the reading selections as the basis of their response.
+The craft response (1,500 to 2,000 words) requires skills in close reading and knowledge of practical criticism and aesthetics.
+The second part of the exam is a more philosophical response (1,500 to 2,000 words) based on the student's writing aesthetic.
+Sample exam responses in all three genres are available for review in the CRW office.

-The faculty has developed an extensive suggested reading list to aid you in preparing for the exam.
-The MFA suggested reading list is available on our department website.
+The faculty has developed an extensive suggested reading list to aid you in preparing for the exam (available under MFA Student Resources).
 We suggest that you consult this list early in your course of study.
-Other resources for the MFA exam can be found on our department SharePoint site.
+Other resources for the MFA exam (including a grading rubric) can be found on our department SharePoint site. (help)

 Note: Before you can take the MFA exam, you must have established a thesis director and committee, and you must have received approval of your submitted thesis proposal (see below).

-- For December graduates, the deadline for the graduation application is April 15.
+- For December graduates, the deadline for the graduation application is in mid October.

-- For May graduates, the deadline for the graduation application is November 15.
+- For May graduates, the deadline for the graduation application is in early March.

 An MFA candidate must complete a substantial, book-length thesis manuscript of literary merit and publishable quality acceptable to the thesis committee.
 This ordinarily will be a novel; a novella; a collection of short stories, poems, or essays; a single long poem; a long nonfiction narrative; or, in specially approved instances, some combination of the foregoing.
 "Book-length" is ordinarily defined as 48-64 pages of poetry, or 120-240 pages of prose.
 Early in the process the student should discuss the projected length of the manuscript with his/her thesis director.